 - Build your portfolio (and show it off): this is fundamental and needs to fully represent your ideas and style through your best work.
 Pixartprinting offers various print solutions such as magazines, books and catalogues.
-With something for every taste, the possibilities are endless: printing your portfolio professionally is
+With something for every taste, the possibilities are endless: printing your portfolio professionally is crucial.

 - Develop industry contacts: attend trade fairs and industry events to do some networking.
 Meeting people face to face can really pay off down the line.
-Get out from under your desk and don’t be afraid to show people who you
+Get out from under your desk and don’t be afraid to show people who you are.

 - Put your work in the hands of art directors: make a list of potential clients you’d like to work with and approach the people who call the shots.
 You need to know exactly what the agency or magazine does: there’s no point in making a pitch if you don’t know which problems you can solve for the client.
 A traditional but nonetheless effective strategy is to send short letters by post which include printed material.
-This could be a small unbound sheet or postcard featuring one of your illustrations to let them know you’re
+This could be a small unbound sheet or postcard featuring one of your illustrations to let them know you’re available.

 5- Promoting your work online